ComputationalRadiationPhysics/picongpu/README.md

 Test 8 `[Modulo 20, random pattern]`
 	A random pattern is generated.
 This pattern is used to set every 20th memory location in memory.
-The rest of the memory location is set to the complimemnt of the pattern.
+The rest of the memory location is set to the complement of the pattern.
 	Repeat this for 20 times and each time the memory location to set the pattern is shifted right.

 Test 9 `[Bit fade test, 90 min, 2 patterns]`